nabladev/cloudben/README.md

 **Options**:

-* `--query TEXT`: Text to be contained in the record's name.
+* `--name-query TEXT`: Text to be contained in the record's name.
+* `--content-query TEXT`: Text to be contained in the record's content.
 * `--json / --no-json`: will output valid JSON.
 It can we useful when using this command in your script.
 Vanity logging will be disabled  [default: no-json]
 * `--help`: Show this message and exit.